Notable People

 Why Eagleman still deserves a merged article

 Eagleman matters because he helped create a public style of neuroscience that is intellectually serious without becoming joyless and speculative without becoming sloppy.
-He writes and speaks as if science should enlarge the range of questions we can ask, not merely close them down with prestige language.
+He writes and speaks as if science should enlarge the range of questions we can ask instead of closing them down with prestige language.

 That makes him a better figure for this content library than the old framing did.

-He is not only the neuroscientist with an interesting answer about God.
+He is more than the neuroscientist with an interesting answer about God.
 He is the neuroscientist who kept insisting that uncertainty, handled properly, is not a weakness of thought but one of its disciplines.